 - Hyperbaric Oxygen Therapy: Don't Be Misled (Food and Drug Administration) Also in Spanish

-- Mechanical Ventilation (American Thoracic Society) - PDF Also in Spanish
+- Mechanical Ventilation (American Thoracic Society) - PDF

 - Medical Oxygen Safety (National Fire Protection Association) - PDF